 - Completed graduate application

-- Official transcripts from all other institutions attended
+- · Official transcripts from all other institutions attended

 - 3.00 GPA or better

 - One year of clinical experience

+- Proof of your RN license

 Readmission

 Once a student withdraws from the College, it may be necessary to submit a completed application form, no matter the time of last attendance, in order to enroll again.
 There is no application fee.